 Frequently Asked Questions (FAQ)

-What is the ideal bra cup molding temperature for all fabrics?
+What is the ideal temperature for bra mold processing with nylon 6?

 Can't we just lower the temperature to prevent fabric yellowing?